recreatesuccess/Flask-Blog/README.md

 # Flask-Blog

-Flask blog is an elegant web application for blogging.
+Flask blog is a robust web application for blogging.
 It was made using the Flask framework, HTML, CSS, and lots of python code.

-This project took 20 hours to complete, and involved the use of many advanced features.
+This project took 20 hours to complete, and involved the use of several advanced features.
 Authentication, Log In/Log Out functionality, Change of Username/Display Picture, Email/Password reset, Use of Databases, Routing, and many more.

 Users are able to Create, Read, Update and delete blog posts.